An Excerpt from active measures: part ii

 “Buckle in, General.
 We’ll take off shortly.”

 His bodyguards, Ali and al-Jaberi, were seated starboard, closest to the cockpit; al-Sabih would stay behind at Camp Husayn to protect Mozaffari.
-General Pakpour and Admiral Ahmadian sat two rows back, locked in a heated discussion on Iran’s recent parliamentary elections and whether the Guardian Council approved too many “reformist” candidates to run.
-General Zolghadr sat across the aisle, struggling to get a word in between them.
-Hojjatoleslam Hajisadeghi was already fast asleep in the aftmost row, his turban cushioning his head against the starboard fuselage while the droning propellers drowned out his snores.
+General Pakpour and Admiral Ahmadian sat two rows back, locked in a heated discussion on Iran’s recent parliamentary elections and whether the Guardian Council approved too many “reformist” candidates.
+General Zolghadr sat across the aisle and struggled to get a word in between them.
+Hojjatoleslam Hajisadeghi was already asleep in the aftmost row, his turban cushioning his head against the starboard fuselage while the propellers drowned out his snores.
 Hadi occupied the opposite seat.
-Alone in the gulf between them, sitting midway down the aisle to port, was Captain Zamanian.
-Taghavi went all the way aft and pulled a book from his suitcase in the hold, then buckled into the seat along the fuselage across the captain.
+Alone in the gulf between them, midway down the aisle to port, sat Captain Zamanian.
+Taghavi stepped aft to the hold and pulled a book from his suitcase, then buckled into the seat across from the captain.

 “Um, sure...”
 Zamanian shyly answered.
 “Only, uh, if you don’t mind, that is.”